 Assuming that the verifier has oracle access to f, we will exhibit an interactive proof for the Sumcheck problem.
 While this problem seems very specific (and possibly not interesting) at first, it turns out that this is an important building block in many of our succinct proofs.
-In particular, it is the main building block in the proof that IP = PSPACE [2] and is the main building block in the GKR protocol which we will learn in the next lecture.
+In particular, it is the main building block in Shamir's celebrated IP = PSPACE result [3], and is the main building block in the GKR protocol [1] which we will learn about in the next lecture.